 I have photographed all types of births!
 Hospital birth, home birth, birth center births, inductions, natural birth, scheduled cesarean, transferred home birth to hospital.
 All of it.
 What ever you are planning or not planning, I am all in and invested in telling the unique story of how your birth story unfolds.

 What types of birth do you most often photograph?

 I don’t actually have a type of birth that is most often, but I do have several people that I work with very often.
-I am the photographer for The Doula Circle and that team of doulas are the real deal.
-If you are still building your birth team, these women are a group you must meet.
-Please take a look at my article Articles - Birth Options in Colorado Springs to see a list of amazing birth providers in town.
+If you are still in the process of building your birth team, please take a look at my article Articles - Birth Options in Colorado Springs to see a list of amazing birth providers in town.

 What happens if I have an unexpected cesarean?

 You call me!
 I am on call for you and sometimes the unexpected happens.
 Sometimes I am not allowed in the OR (this depends on a lot of factors that we will talk about), but I will be there to document the before and after and will give the person supporting you the opportunity to take my camera in.

 When do we call you to come?
 Have you ever missed a birth and what is your process if that happens?

 This is a great question and one I am asked all the time.
 I talked a little about this earlier, but I ask that I am notified when you feel like you are in early labor so I can prepare- I need at least two hours, to get my kids taken care of and me to you safely.
 After a first notification I am ready once your birth picks up into active labor.
 This is something we determine together and or with the assistance of your birth workers.

 Birth is a tricky business and yet missing birth is rare!
 If it happens I will come as soon as I can be there and will hang out with you and your family for a few hours to get all those sweet moments right after birth.

 Do you share all births on social media?